WHO WE ARE

 HOW THE COLLEGE COLLECTS DATA

 Generally, the College receives personal data from the individual directly (including, in the case of pupils, from their parents).
-This may be via a form, or simply in the ordinary course of interaction or communication (such as email or written assessments).
+This may be via a form, or simply in the ordinary course of interaction or communication (including but not limited to post, email, SMS, telephone, social media, messages, website login, attendance at events, creating a profile on our websites or portals, or written notes and assessments).

 However, in some cases personal data will be supplied by third parties (for example another College, or other professionals or authorities working with that individual); or collected from publicly available resources.